Piano scales - overviews and instructions

 Because of the relationship of notes in certain scales they will always sound well played together.
-This makes scales a primary foundation for everyone who wants to improvise on the instrument.
-This can be done just by playing the whites keys as in the C major scale or it can be more advanced by for example using modus for jazz improvisation.
-Therefore you shouldn’t consider scales as some boring and dull stuff – it can be your step up to a new level of playing.
+A fact that makes scales a primary foundation for everyone who wants to improvise on the instrument.
+This can be done just by playing the white keys as in the C Major scale or it can be more advanced by, for example, using modus for jazz improvisation.
+Therefore, you shouldn't consider scales as some boring and dull stuff – it can be your step up to a new level of playing.

 On this site you will learn lots of piano scales and you will also receive tips explaining how to use them.
 It's boring just to memorize if you don't understand the use of it … Therefore, the idea here is always to give the musical context for the scale and not just give the tones.

 In the side bar on this site you will find different categories of piano scales and also resources like printable scales and useful tools like explanations of correct fingering.
 At last there are exercises and some words about the theory of piano scales.

-A new scale presented that suits for middle eastern music.
+A new scale presented that suits for flamenco music.

 How to define scales